wp-blocks/cf7-antispam/readme.txt

 Requires at least: 5.4
 Tested up to: 6.1
 Requires PHP: 5.6
-Stable tag: 0.4.2
+Stable tag: 0.4.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 A trustworthy antispam plugin for Contact Form 7.
 Simple but effective.

 == Description ==
-Antispam for Contact Form 7 is a free plugin for Contact Form 7, that without boring you with configurations, block bots from flood your email inbox.
+Antispam for Contact Form 7 is a free plugin for Contact Form 7 that blocks bots from flooding your mailbox, without tedious configuration and without captcha for the user (which cause loss of conversions and sometimes block real users).
-CF7A use several in and off page bots traps and an auto-learning mechanism based on a statistical "Bayesian" spam filter called B8.
+To do this we use various in and off page bots traps and an auto-learning mechanism based on a statistical "Bayesian" spam filter called B8.
-CF7-AntiSpam adds some functionalities also to [Flamingo](https://wordpress.org/plugins/flamingo/): if both are installed Flamingo will be used as interface for the antispam system and some convenient features will be added, such a dashboard widget or a function to resend emails.
+CF7-AntiSpam adds some functionalities to [Flamingo](https://wordpress.org/plugins/flamingo/): if both are installed Flamingo will be used as interface for the antispam system and some convenient features will be added, such a dashboard widget or a function to resend emails.

 == SETUP ==
 **Basic** - install & go! no action required to get the standard protection.
 In this case only some protections may be enabled like fingerprinting, language checks and honeypots.